DJIA-Gold Ratio as a Stock Market Indicator

 The following chart plots the ratio of the level of DJIA to the price of gold in dollars per ounce (DJIA/gold) over the entire sample period.
 The ratio ranges from 1.3 at the end of January 1980 to 42.2 at the end of August 1999, with an average value of 12.8 over the entire sample period.
 Its value at the end of March 2014 is 12.7.
 Visual inspection suggests that, while the ratio may be very slowly mean reverting, the sample period is too short to determine a reliable mean or periodicity (if any).

 To test predictive power, we first relate monthly level of DJIA/gold to next-month change in DJIA.

 The following scatter plot relates next-month return on DJIA to monthly value of DJIA/gold over the entire sample period.
-The Pearson correlation for the two series is -0.05 and the R-squared statistic 0.00, indicating that the monthly level of DJIA/gold explains nothing about the change in DJIA the following month.
+The Pearson correlation for the two series is -0.05 and the R-squared statistic 0.003, indicating that the monthly level of DJIA/gold explains less than 1% of the variation in DJIA the following month.
 In other words, the ratio of DJIA level to spot gold price is not a useful indicator at a one-month forecast horizon.

-The Pearson correlation between the monthly change in gold price and the prior-month value of DJIA/gold is 0.00 and the R-squared statistic 0.00, indicating no relationship.
+The Pearson correlation between next-monthly change in gold price and monthly value of DJIA/gold is 0.00 and the R-squared statistic 0.000, indicating no relationship.